Telegraph key: Electronic keyers and paddle keys

+or "squeeze" keys.
+Also like the old semi-automatic keys, the conventional assignment of the paddle directions (for a right-handed telegrapher) is that pressing a paddle with the right thumb (pressing the single paddle rightward, or for a double-paddle key, pressing the left paddle with the thumb, rightwards towards the center) creates a series of dits.
+Pressing a paddle with the right knuckle (hence swinging a single paddle leftward, or the right paddle on a double-paddle key leftward to the center) creates a series of dahs.
+Left-handed telegraphers sometimes elect to reverse the electrical contacts, so their left-handed keying is a mirror image of standard right-handed keying.

 Single paddle keys are essentially the same as the original sideswiper keys, with the left and right electrical contacts wired separately.
 Double-paddle keys have one arm for each of the two contacts, each arm held away from the common center by a spring; pressing either of the paddles towards the center makes contact, the same as pressing a single-lever key to one side.
 For double-paddle keys wired to an "iambic" keyer, squeezing both paddles together makes a double-contact, which causes the keyer to send alternating dits and dahs (or dahs and dits, depending on which lever makes first contact).

 Most electronic keyers include dot and dash memory functions, so the operator does not need to use perfect spacing between dits and dahs or vice versa.
 With dit or dah memory, the operator's keying action can be about one dit ahead of the actual transmission.
 The electronics in the keyer adjusts the timing so that the output of each letter is machine-perfect.
 Electronic keyers allow very high speed transmission of code.